 Ready to Make an Appointment?

-If you think you might have a cavity, don’t wait to visit our office.
-Our restorative dentists in Shelby Township, MI, will let you know whether a crown or filling is right for you.
-Call the office of Jeffrey T. Baker DDS at (586) 992-9222.
+If you think you might have a cavity or another type of tooth damage, don’t wait to reach out.
+Our dentists in Shelby Township, MI, will let you know whether a crown or filling is right for you.
+Call the office of Jeffrey T. Baker DDS at (586) 992-9222 to request an appointment.